 - The Immoderates: Paintings from Palm Springs (2007)

 - Hot Days, Cool Nights: Paintings from Palm Springs by Shag (2014)

-The thirteen group exhibitions at the M Modern Gallery that Shag has contributed towards are listed below in chronological order.
+The fourteen group exhibitions at the M Modern Gallery that Shag has contributed towards are listed below in chronological order.